artasparks/gpub/notes.md

 - __Frontmatter__: The LaTeX book generator needs to support frontmatter before we can consider LaTeXU generation complete.
-Frontmatter support is required before publishing
+Frontmatter support is required before publishing.
+This will most like be a series of LaTeX includes.

-- __Validation__: To publish in placese, PDF/X-1a:2001 or PDF/X-3:2002 is often
+- __Validation__: To publish, PDF/X-1a:2001 or PDF/X-3:2002 is often
   required.
-Can we ensure that is the case? http://stackoverflow.com/questions/569129/how-can-i-test-a-pdf-document-if-it-is-pdf-a-compliant There's also a LaTeX package called pdfx
+Can we ensure that is the case? http://stackoverflow.com/questions/569129/how-can-i-test-a-pdf-document-if-it-is-pdf-a-compliant There's also a LaTeX package called pdfx.
+It has some problems, but might be able to adapt it.
+Might be able to hack it manually,

 - __Book Interface__: The interface for book should probably be changed from returning string to returning a more complex data type.
 Right now we can